Kalmar99/PG6301-webdev-exam/readme.md

 - Jest with Jsdom, Enzyme and Supertest to test both front-end and backend
 - Passport for authentication

+#### Usage
+`yarn install` - Install dependencies\
+`yarn dev` - Starts both server and compiles front-end and watches for changes\
+`yarn start` - starts the server\
+`yarn test` - runs all jest tests\
+`yarn watch:client` - compiles the front-end and watches for changes\
+`yarn watch:server` - starts the server and watches for changes\
+`yarn build` - builds the front-end\

 ### Structure
-Its 3 main folders: src, public and tests. source code for the app is in src, static files in public and tests in test **folder tree:**
+Its 3 main folders: src, public and tests. source code for the app is in src, static files in public and tests in test\
+**folder tree:**
  - public
     - static files like index.html etc